MalekAlharbi/MyNote/README.md

 # Notes Application

-A lightweight and intuitive Notes Application built with Java Swing that allows users to create, save, edit, and delete text-based notes.
+A light and intuitive Notes Application built with Java Swing that allows users to create, save, edit, and delete text-based notes.
 The notes are stored as `.txt` files in a user-defined directory, and the application offers seamless access to saved notes.

-## Key Features
+## 🌟 Key Features

 - **Simple Note Creation**: Create notes with a title and content easily.
 - **Save Notes**: Save your notes as `.txt` files in a chosen directory.